-- Review the Implementing Stay Play Talk in Early Childhood Classrooms document in your materials - Think about how you have used peers to support social emotional skills within your own classroom - With your small group, answer the following questions: - What kinds of skills have you targeted that peers could support? - What has worked well? - How might you use Stay Play Talk in the future to better support children in your classroom?
+- Independently, review the Implementing Stay Play Talk in Early Childhood Classrooms document in your materials - Consider how you have used peers to support social-emotional skills within your own classroom in the past - With your small group, answer the following questions: - How have you used peers to support other children with social-emotional delays? - What kinds of skills have you targeted? - What has worked well?
+What might you do differently in the future?